 In accordance with Delaware law and our certificate of incorporation and By-laws, the Board of Directors is divided into three classes of approximately equal size.
 The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
-Wendy Dixon, James Mandell and David Schenkein are the directors whose terms expire at this Annual Meeting and each of Dr. Dixon, Dr. Mandell and Dr. Schenkein has been nominated for and has agreed to stand for re-election to the Board of Directors to serve as a Class III director of the Company until the 2019 Annual Meeting and until his or her successor is duly elected.
+Nick Leschly and Mark Vachon are the directors whose terms expire at this Annual Meeting and each of Nick Leschly and Mark Vachon has been nominated for and has agreed to stand for re-election to the Board of Directors to serve as a Class I director of the Company until the 2020 Annual Meeting and until his successor is duly elected.

-Our By-laws provide for a majority voting standard for the election of directors in uncontested elections, which provides that to be elected, a director nominee must receive a greater number of votes FOR his or her election than votes to WITHHOLD from such election.
+Our By-laws provide for a majority voting standard for the election of directors in uncontested elections, which provides that to be elected, a director nominee must receive a greater number of votes FOR his or her election than votes AGAINST such election.
 The number of votes cast with respect to that director's election excludes abstentions and broker non-votes with respect to that director's election.
 In contested elections where the number of director nominees exceeds the number of directors to be elected, the voting standard will be a plurality of the shares present in person or by proxy and entitled to vote.
 If a director nominee who already serves as a director is not elected and no successor is elected, the resignation policy in our Corporate Governance Guidelines provides that such director will offer to tender his or her resignation to the Board of Directors.
 Our Nominating and Corporate Governance Committee will make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether to take some other action.
 The Board of Directors will act on the Nominating and Corporate Governance Committee's recommendation and publicly disclose its decision within 90 days from the date of the certification of the election results.

-It is intended that, unless you give contrary instructions, shares represented by proxies solicited by the Board of Directors will be voted for the election of the three director nominees listed below.
+It is intended that, unless you give contrary instructions, shares represented by proxies solicited by the Board of Directors will be voted for the election of the two director nominees listed below.
 We have no reason to believe that any director nominee will be unavailable for election at the Annual Meeting.
 In the event that one or more director nominees is unexpectedly not available to serve, proxies may be voted for another person nominated as a substitute by the Board of Directors, or the Board of Directors may reduce the number of directors to be elected at the Annual Meeting.
 Information relating to each director nominee and for each continuing director, including his or her period of service as a director of bluebird, principal occupation and other biographical material is shown below.
-Pursuant to the By-laws, the Board of Directors has fixed the number of directors at eight (8) as of the date of this year's Annual Meeting of Stockholders.
-Due to the resignation of Dr. Steve Gillis from the Board of Directors effective December 18, 2015, we have a vacancy on the Board of Directors.
+Pursuant to the By-laws, the Board of Directors has fixed the number of directors at eight (8) as of the date of this year's Annual Meeting of Stockholders, with one position on the Board of Directors vacant.
 Vacancies on the Board of Directors are filled exclusively by the affirmative vote of a majority of the remaining directors, even if less than a quorum is present, and not by the stockholders.
 Your proxy cannot be voted for a greater number of persons than the number of director nominees named in this proxy statement

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE FOR EACH OF THESE DIRECTOR NOMINEES FOR CLASS III DIRECTOR
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE

+FOR

+EACH OF THESE DIRECTOR NOMINEES FOR CLASS I DIRECTOR: